- Invite Member

 The word manage means: create, update and delete.

-Additional information is available in our Using Shared Account article.
+Additional information is available in our Permissions Explanation - Members and roles article.

 Note: If you do not give permission to Manage Access Users or Manage Access Guests, Account Members can still VIEW (not create, update or delete) Access Users or Access Guests for all doors and locks that they are given permissions for within Device Permissions.
 If you do not want them to see these Access Users, do not give them permissions to manage those locks.